Codeception/codeception.github.com/docs/modules/WebDriver.md

 #### openNewTab

-Opens a new browser tab (wherever it is possible) and switches to it.
+Opens a new browser tab and switches to it.

 {% highlight php %}